Mid-Market Manufacturing ERP Software Selection Guide 2026

 U – unknown now

-A real day’s worth of orders and WIP for scheduling
+A realistic day of orders and WIP to drive scheduling and execution

-For example, in a distribution ERP demo recently, one implementation partner walked through how Acumatica handles multi‑company, multi‑branch intercompany processing and bulk warehouse actions – creating shipments for 50 orders at once, scheduling them, and even automating some of those tasks.
-The value wasn’t the brand name; it was seeing bulk processing under stress and how the UI stayed usable as volume scaled.
+Here is why this matters.
+In a recent ERP demo for a distribution company, an implementation partner walked through how Acumatica handles multi-company and multi-branch intercompany processing and high-volume warehouse actions such as creating shipments for 50 orders at once and pushing them through scheduling and fulfillment.
+The value was not the brand name.
+It was seeing bulk processing under stress and confirming the workflow stayed usable as volume increased.

-That same principle applies in manufacturing ERP demos.
-You’re looking for:
+The same principle applies in manufacturing demos.
+You want to see:

-How the system handles hundreds of operations across many jobs without the screen bogging down
+How the system handles high volumes of jobs and operations without slowing down

-The goal is to simulate a real day on your floor, not a scripted showroom shift.
+The goal is to simulate a real day on your floor, not a polished showroom walkthrough.

 If you want a deeper dive on how we structure this, the ERP Software Selection page walks through RFPs, scripted demos, and weighted scorecards in more detail.